BDA-KTS/Language_Detection_Tutorial/README.md

 # Detecting Languages with Python: A Step-by-Step Guide

-Language detection is a key tool in text analytics, enabling researchers to classify documents, messages, and other textual data into their respective languages.
-With the rise of social media and globalization, detecting languages in multilingual datasets is essential for insights in fields like social sciences, marketing, and natural language processing (NLP).
+Language detection is a crucial tool in text analytics, enabling researchers to categorize documents, messages, and other textual data by their respective languages.
+With the rise of social media and globalization, detecting languages in multilingual datasets is crucial for gaining insights in fields such as social sciences, marketing, and natural language processing (NLP).
 In this tutorial, we will explore how to perform language detection using Python and the langdetect library in a Jupyter Notebook environment [Language-Detection-Tutorial.ipynb](Language-Detection-Tutorial.ipynb).

 ## Learning Objectives
 By the end of this tutorial, you will be able to: